openframeworks/ofSite/_tutorials/02_first steps/001_My_first_particle_system.markdown

 - `Ball::` tells the compiler that this method is from `Ball` class.
 You can picture it like a first part of a full name.

-The last step for adding a Class is to add it to `testApp.h` with a `#include "ball.h"`
+The last step for adding a Class is to add it to `ofApp.h` with a `#include "ball.h"`

 ~~~~{.cpp}
 	#pragma once